Find industry contacts & talent representation

 The following FAQ entries may contain spoilers.
 Only the biggest ones (if any) will be covered with spoiler tags.
-Spoiler tags have been used sparingly in order to make the page more readable.
+Spoiler tags are used sparingly in order to make the page more readable.

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for Look Who's Talking Too can be found here.

-Now at the potty-training stage, two-and-a-half year old Mikey (Lorne Sussman; voice of Bruce Willis) must also learn to adjust to his new little sister Julie (voice of Roseanne Barr), but the stress of raising two children is having its toll on Mollie (Kirstie Alley) and James (John Travolta) Ubriacco's marriage.
+Now at the potty-training stage, two-and-a-half-year-old Mikey (Lorne Sussman; voice of Bruce Willis) must also learn to adjust to his new little sister Julie (voice of Roseanne Barr), but the stress of raising two children is having its toll on Mollie (Kirstie Alley) and James (John Travolta) Ubriacco's marriage.

 Look Who's Talking ends with the birth of Baby Julie.
 However, Look Who's Talking Too backs up nine months earlier in order to show her conception in vitro.

-James refers to Mollie's brother Stuart (Elias Koteas) as 'Travis Bickle'.
-Travis Bickle was the name of the lead character portrayed by Robert De Niro in Taxi Driver (1976).
-The parallel between Stuart and Travis Bickle is that they both carry guns.
+James refers to Mollie's brother Stuart (Elias Koteas) as "Travis Bickle".
+Travis Bickle is the lead character of Taxi Driver (1976) and portrayed by Robert De Niro.
+The parallel between Stuart and Travis is that they both carry guns.

-'Schmendrick is from the Yiddish word 'shmendrik', meaning 'a stupid and ineffectual person'.
+"Schmendrick" is from the Yiddish word shmendrik, meaning "a stupid and ineffectual person".
 It appears as the name of a character in Shmendrik, oder Di komishe Chaseneh (Shemdrik or The Comical Wedding), an 1877 operatta by Avrom Goldfaden [1840-1908], Father of Yiddish Theater.
-Schmendrick also refers to Schmendrick the Magician, a wizard from the 1968 fantasy novel The Last Unicorn by American author Peter S. Beagle.
+"Schmendrick" also refers to Schmendrick the Magician, a wizard from the 1968 fantasy novel The Last Unicorn by American author Peter S. Beagle.

-The scene of the three ghosts being electrocuted is from 'Minnie the Moocher', a classic 1932 Betty Boop cartoon.
+The scene of the three ghosts being electrocuted is from "Minnie the Moocher", a classic 1932 Betty Boop cartoon.
 The song is sung by African-American jazz singer Cab Calloway.